derekmerck/GID-Mint/README.md

 e.g., `localhost:5000/ggid?ssn=123456789`

+Generation method:

-For all methods, input variable values are converted to lowercase and sorted into alphabetical order.
-Output is the 32-hexdigit [md5](http://en.wikipedia.org/wiki/MD5) hash of the result.
+1. Input variable values are converted to lowercase and sorted into key-alphabetical order.
+2. The [md5](http://en.wikipedia.org/wiki/MD5) hash of the result is computed.
+3. The result is encoded into base32 and padding '=' symbols are stripped.

 ### Global Subject Identifier (GSID)